-Training opportunities in intervention include specialized training in the application of CBT techniques to psychosis in both individual and group therapy formats.
+Residents will receive specialized intervention training in the application of CBT techniques for psychosis in both individual and group therapy formats.
 Interventions focus on targeting positive symptoms, such as delusions and hallucinations, as well as negative symptoms and comorbid symptoms of mood and anxiety.
-Clients often present with cognitive deficits, low self-esteem and self-stigma related to having a serious and chronic mental illness, all of which may also be addressed in therapy.
+Clients often present with cognitive deficits, low self-esteem and self-stigma related to having a complex and chronic mental illness, all of which may also be addressed in therapy.
 Therapy will often integrate elements of metacognitive, DBT, compassion-focused and mindfulness-based approaches.

-Training in assessment of psychotic symptoms and selection of therapy suitability will also be provided.
+Training in assessment of psychotic symptoms and client suitability for therapy will also be provided.
 Residents will work with complex cases and will be expected to formulate case conceptualizations to guide treatment planning.
 Residents will gain experience working in interdisciplinary settings as fully active members of client care teams.
 Residents will receive weekly individual supervision as well as group supervision.
-Peer supervision meetings are held monthly and there are opportunities for supervision of practicum students.
+There may be opportunities for supervision of practicum students and engagement in peer supervision meetings.